coraxcode/phostint/README.md

 **Verified on real hardware**: Intel (i915, `intel_backlight`, eDP-1,
 1024-entry gamma ramps), Xorg 21 with i3wm, single monitor, with and without picom.

-AddressSanitizer + UndefinedBehaviorSanitizer + LeakSanitizer report nothing across the full daemon lifecycle, crash recovery, malformed clients and TUI sessions.
+Stress-tested clean, both natively and under AddressSanitizer + UndefinedBehaviorSanitizer + LeakSanitizer, with **zero sanitizer findings**:
+520 sequential commands, 85 concurrent clients, 300 random/malformed command
+lines, 140 hostile socket sessions (raw binary payloads, over-long commands, truncated writes, connect-and-abort), plus the full command surface.
+The daemon stayed responsive throughout and exited cleanly every time.
 The TUI layout is checked at 108 terminal geometries from 16x3 to 200x40 — no line ever exceeds the window.
-Carrying a pristine ramp forward for a disconnected monitor is verified with a synthetic journal containing an absent display.
+Carrying a pristine ramp forward for a disconnected monitor is verified with a synthetic journal containing an absent display, and the corrupt-journal refusal is verified end to end.

 **Not verified by the author** (the code is written for it, but no hardware was available): AMD and NVIDIA drivers, multi-monitor and multi-GPU setups,